The Studio (book)

-The Studio is a 1969 non-fiction book by John Gregory Dunne about the workings at 20th Century Fox from May 1967 to May 1968.
-He was allowed significant access to the studio over several months.
+The Studio is a 1969 nonfiction book by John Gregory Dunne about the workings at 20th Century Fox from May 1967 to May 1968.
+He was allowed significant access to the studio over that period of time.

-According to Dunne's obituary, the resulting book "is regarded as one of the most detailed and accurate reports on the workings of a major film studio ever written."
+According to Dunne's obituary in the Los Angeles Times, the resulting book "is regarded as one of the most detailed and accurate reports on the workings of a major film studio ever written."